inovector/mixpost/README.md

 ## Installation

-You can install the package via composer:
+You may use Composer to install Mixpost into your new Laravel project:

 ```bash
 composer require inovector/mixpost
 ```

-Publish the migrations with:
+After installing the Mixpost package, you may execute:

 ```bash
 php artisan mixpost:install